 To get into Stanford’s MBA program, as a starting point, you should refer to the article on ‘7 steps – How to get into Harvard Business School.’

-First steps are essentially the same, which are:
+The first steps are essentially the same, which are:

 - Research the MBA program as early as possible